 The offence provisions in the WHS Act and the WHS Regulations each state specific penalty options, which may depend on factors such as whether the offender is an individual or a body corporate.
 The stated penalties are the maximum that can be imposed.[14]

-Thus the penalty for a Category 1 offence is:
+The most significant penalty is for a Category 1 offence which:[38]

 • orders to publicise the offence, its consequences and the penalty imposed[17]